10/06/2010

 Some more caricature aesthetics graphs, cos they're fun:

-- They really did prefigure/enable that mookish, solipsistic strain of rock which washed up on our eC21st adolescent shores, all piteous and gagging.
-The fixation on Being Rejected and of fantasising about a titanic, tragic romance stands.
+- They really did prefigure/enable the mookish, solipsistic strain of rock which washed up on our eC21st shores, piteous and gagging.
+The fixation on Being Rejected and fantasising about a titanic, tragic romance stands.

-- But there's a real feminist lilt to them that's not so often emphasised, probably because of the misogyny that 'Polly' et al represent, as well as the general Nasty Metal air of most lyrics.
-But Cobain focalized women, and belted against the horrible things that men do to them remarkably often.
-Nirvana owe far more to riot grrl than to uniformly whitemale hardcore punk.
+- But there's a feminist lilt to them that's not so often emphasised, probably because of the misogyny that 'Polly' et al represent (but don't endorse), as well as the general Metal air of the lyrics.
+But Cobain focalized women and belted against the horrible things that men do to them often.
+Nirvana owe far more to riot grrl than to the uniformly androcaucasian hardcore punk.

 Hee.

-There comes a time in every boy's life where he'll start to awaken and broaden and wonder what it will take to be himself.
-This time is immediatedly waited upon by a time where his Da prints out Kipling's "If" and buys him soft porn.
+There comes a time in every boy's life.
+He'll start to awaken, broaden and wonder what it will take to be himself.
+This time is immediatedly waited upon by a time where his Da prints out Kipling's "If" and buys some soft porn.

 "I hate the epidemic of vilifying chavs that's everywhere right now [2007].
 Chavs are good, let's face it.
 They're unpretentious, listen to goood music and are about 500 times better than the Ordinary Boys fans who write this shit [chavscum].
 Inventing stereotypes so you can laugh at people and find something to smirk about is pure evil.
 No one can claim this is light-hearted fun.
 It is the middle class calling the working class scum and spreading hatred of them on the internet.
 It's completely fucking disgusting."